takioden/stroke-app/README.md

 🙌 Acknowledgments

-Dataset source: Kaggle – Stroke Prediction Dataset Built with ❤️ using Python, Streamlit, and Scikit-Learn.
+Dataset source: Kaggle – Brain Stroke Dataset
+Built with ❤️ using Python, Streamlit, and Scikit-Learn.